Living books for ancient history: Creation and beginnings

 If you are studying the origins of history from a Judeo-Christian perspective, the Bible is your most important living history book.
 It’s the most comprehensive source material available.
 Get yourself a chronological guide to go along with it.
-Our Language Lessons from Antiquity does this for you from Creation to the establishment of the kingdom of Saul and includes English and history lessons for homeschool.
-Another good choice that also follows the Bible history in chronological order is Truthquest History.
+A good choice that also follows the Bible history in chronological order is Truthquest History.

 As you come across other civilisations in your Bible history, you might want to check out our other lists on books for ancient Egypt, Greece and Rome.

 Books on creation and evolution

 This or another similar reference book will help you understand the customs and ways of life in Bible times, both Old Testament and New.
 Choose a heavily illustrated version so your younger ones can get the most out of it.

 The Kregel guide is what we used, but it is out of print – you will probably find it on abebooks.com.

 Josephus was a first-century Jewish historian whose writings are incredibly valuable in understanding Jewish thought, background and history up to and around the time of Christ.